USS Sandoval (APA-194): Cold War

 A little over a year later, however, she was recalled, reinstated on the Navy list on 1 September 1961, and recommissioned on 20 November 1961.
-Assigned to the U.S. Atlantic Fleet, she transited the Panama Canal; joined that fleet's amphibious force on 17 January 1962; and, soon thereafter, commenced operations out of Norfolk, Virginia.
+Assigned to the U.S. Atlantic Fleet, she transited the Panama Canal, joined that fleet's amphibious force on 17 January 1962, and soon thereafter, commenced operations out of Norfolk, Virginia.

 Into the summer, Sandoval conducted training exercises, primarily with U.S. Marine Corps units, off the Virginia and Carolina coasts, and in Puerto Rico.
-In August, she conducted gunnery exercises; then carried Army personnel and vehicles from Norfolk to the Panama Canal Zone; and transported Marine Corps vehicles from Puerto Rico to Norfolk.
+In August, she conducted gunnery exercises, then carried Army personnel and vehicles from Norfolk to the Panama Canal Zone and transported Marine Corps vehicles from Puerto Rico to Norfolk.
 Local landing exercises and an availability took her into October, when the Cuban Missile Crisis erupted.
-Sandoval moved to Morehead City, North Carolina; embarked marines; and steamed south to stand by in case of need.
-At the end of November, as international tension eased, she returned to Norfolk where she remained into the new year, 1963.
-She then resumed local exercises, transportation operations, and training exercises along the eastern seaboard and in the Caribbean.
+Sandoval moved to Morehead City, North Carolina, embarked marines, and steamed south to stand by in case of need.
+At the end of November, as international tension eased, she returned to Norfolk, where she remained into the new year, 1963.
+She then resumed local exercises, transportation operations, and training exercises along the Eastern Seaboard and in the Caribbean.

-With the end of summer, she prepared for her first deployment with the U.S. 6th Fleet; and, on 21 September, she departed Morehead City.
-She operated in the Mediterranean for five months; returned to Norfolk in February; resumed duty with Amphibious Squadron 10 (PhibRon 10); and, in the fall, headed back across the Atlantic Ocean to the coast of Spain where she participated in Operation Steel Pike, the largest landing exercise in the Atlantic since World War II.
+With the end of summer, she prepared for her first deployment with the U.S. 6th Fleet, and on 21 September, she departed Morehead City.
+She operated in the Mediterranean for five months, returned to Norfolk in February, resumed duty with Amphibious Squadron 10 (PhibRon 10), and in the fall, headed back across the Atlantic to the coast of Spain, where she participated in Operation Steel Pike, the largest landing exercise in the Atlantic since World War II.
 Effective 14 August 1964, the ship was redesignated LPA-194.

 During the next several years, Sandoval rotated between duty with PHIBRON 10 in the western Atlantic and operations in the Mediterranean as a unit of PhibRon 6.
-She stood by on alert with the 6th Fleet during the 1967 Arab-Israeli war, and turned to scientific tasks the following year.
-During February 1968, she assisted test and evaluation forces off Florida; and, in December, she operated some 600 mi west of the Canary Islands as a unit of the Manned Spacecraft Recovery Force for Apollo 8.
-With 1969, she resumed training exercises; and, on 19 March, she sailed east for her last deployment with the 6th Fleet.
-Well into the summer, she participated in fleet, bi-national, and NATO exercises; and, on 5 August, she got underway for Morehead City and Norfolk, Virginia.
-She arrived at Norfolk on the 19th and, a week later, received orders to prepare for inactivation.
+She stood by on alert with the 6th Fleet during the 1967 Arab–Israeli war, and turned to scientific tasks the following year.
+During February 1968, she assisted test and evaluation forces off Florida, and in December, she operated some 600 mi west of the Canary Islands as a unit of the Manned Spacecraft Recovery Force for Apollo 8.
+In 1969, she resumed training exercises, and on 19 March, she sailed east for her last deployment with the 6th Fleet.
+Well into the summer, she participated in fleet, binational, and NATO exercises; on 5 August, she got underway for Morehead City and Norfolk, where she arrived on the 19th and a week later received orders to prepare for inactivation.